apache/pekko/docs/src/main/paradox/typed/cluster.md

 New custom checkers can be added by extending @apidoc[cluster.JoinConfigCompatChecker](JoinConfigCompatChecker) and including them in the configuration.
 Each checker must be associated with a unique key:

 ```
-akka.cluster.configuration-compatibility-check.checkers {
+pekko.cluster.configuration-compatibility-check.checkers {
   my-custom-config = "com.company.MyCustomJoinConfigCompatChecker"
 }
 ```

 @@@ note

-Configuration Compatibility Check is enabled by default, but can be disabled by setting `akka.cluster.configuration-compatibility-check.enforce-on-join = off`.
+Configuration Compatibility Check is enabled by default, but can be disabled by setting `pekko.cluster.configuration-compatibility-check.enforce-on-join = off`.
 This is specially useful when performing rolling updates.
 Obviously this should only be done if a complete cluster shutdown isn't an option.
 A cluster with nodes with different configuration settings may lead to data loss or data corruption.

 This setting should only be disabled on the joining nodes.
 The checks are always performed on both sides, and warnings are logged.
 In case of incompatibilities, it is the responsibility of the joining node to decide if the process should be interrupted or not.